yocontra/react-responsive/README.md

 ### With Hooks

-This feature is available on the 8.0.0-beta branch, and will go stable very soon!
+Hooks is a new feature available in 8.0.0!

 ```jsx
 import React from 'react'